elawad/s3-cloud-convert/README.md

 S3 Cloud Convert
 ================

-Using AWS S3 for MultiPart Upload storage and CloudConvert for file conversions.
+Using Node AWS-SDK for MultiPart Uploads to S3, and CloudConvert for file conversions.

-Designed with Heroku using process.env variables.
+Demo site on Heroku: http://s3-cloud-convert.herokuapp.com